-If we believe a triggering event may have occurred that indicates a possible impairment of our long-lived assets, we perform an estimation and valuation of the future benefits of our long-lived assets (other than goodwill and the VITAS trade name) based on key financial indicators.
+If we believe a triggering event may have occurred that indicates a possible impairment of our long-lived assets, we perform an estimate and valuation of the future benefits of our long-lived assets (other than goodwill and the VITAS trade name) based on key financial indicators.
 If the projected undiscounted cash flows of a major business unit indicate that property and equipment or identifiable, definite-lived intangible assets have been impaired, a write-down to fair value is made.
-As further discussed in Note 7, VITAS sold its Phoenix program in 2006.
-Prior to that sale, we determined that property and equipment of this program with a carrying value of \$216,000 was impaired and recorded an impairment charge in September 2006.
-No other events occurred during 2006 or 2005 that indicated an impairment assessment was required.